-The Norwegian team of participants must meet one of the two alternative project types listed below: 1.
+The Norwegian team of participants must meet one of the two alternative project types listed below: Additional eligibility criterias 1.
 Knowledge building project Projects must aim at developing new knowledge and generate research competence needed by society or the business sector to address important societal challenges.
 Collaboration between research group(s) and relevant actors from outside the research sector is required.
 The team must include at least one approved Norwegian research organisation and at least two relevant Norwegian companies.
 Companies are not eligible for financial support.
 The Norwegian applicants must document (in their budget) that at least 10 per cent of the Norwegian total costs will be used by the Norwegian industrial or end-user partners.
 The Norwegian industrial or end-user partners may contribute with financial support (cash) in addition to the required in-kind efforts.
-Additional eligibility criterias Letters of Intent from all Norwegian companies are required in stage 1 (pre-proposal), and Letters of Commitment in stage 2 (full proposal).
+Letters of Intent from all Norwegian companies are required in stage 1 (pre-proposal), and Letters of Commitment in stage 2 (full proposal).
 (The letters can be sent on e-mail to the RCN contact persons if problem with uploading them in the submission portal) Note: Applications without required industrial participation at stage 1 will be in-eligible and not evaluated for potential proceedings to stage 2 2.
-Innovation project for the industrial sector Open for projects in which companies are engaged in business- led innovation and where research and development (R&D) is a critical part of the innovation process. - The main Norwegian applicant must be a Norwegian company.
-Norwegian research organisation(s) may be partner(s).
-The cost for research organisation(s) must be covered by the companie(s).
-The maximum funding rate for the Norwegian companie(s) is 50% Eligible costs Eligible costs for Norwegian applicants are defined at the RCN website Information available at Relevant links are provided above
+Innovation project for the industrial sector Open for projects in which companies are engaged in business-led innovation and where research and development (R&amp;D) is a critical part of the innovation process.
+The main Norwegian applicant must be a Norwegian company.
+Norwegian research organisation(s) must be covered by the companie(s).
+Eligible costs Eligible costs for Norwegian applicants are defined at the RCN website Information available at Relevant links are provided above